Posts Tagged ‘Chance Glass’

 vintage TWA "Travel tips for Britain" booklet with illustration of Coldstream Guard

-We found this sweet felt picture on Todmorden flea market recently.
+We found this sweet vintage felt picture on Todmorden flea market recently.

 vintage felt artwork of London scenes